OHDSI/OMOPV4_PCORNetV1_ETL/README.md

-The ETL repository for OMOP CDM V4 to PCORnet CDM V1 tranformation
+The ETL repository for OMOP CDM V4 to PCORnet CDM V1 transformation
 ===============================================================================

 This repository contains the documentation and source code to transform an instance of OMOP CDM v4 to an instance of PCORnet CDM v1.
 The documentation and source code (in PostgreSQL) are designed for the PEDSnet project but may also be useful for other CDRNs.